 Effect on patients

-Figure 3 displays the impact medicine shortages have had on patient safety welfare in the last year.
+Figure 3 displays the impact medicine shortages have had on patient care in the last year.

-Over half of the 946 respondents saw care delayed as a consequence of medication shortages (59%), whilst the quality of care received by the patient is directly affected by care cancellations (31%).
-Medication errors (25% of respondents) and suboptimal treatment for patients (25%) are also frequently reported.
+Over half of the 946 respondents saw care delayed as a consequence of medication shortages (59%), whilst the quality of care received is directly affected by care cancellations (31%).
+Medication errors (25% of respondents) and suboptimal treatment

+(25%) are also frequently reported.
 When asked to provide specific examples of the effect shortages have on patient care, these included "Cancellation of cure [sic] for shortage of polyvalent immunoglobulins” (denoting that treatment had to be ended) - France and “Delay in care or being prescribed 2nd line antibiotics for an infection.
 Being forced to prescribe broader spectrum antibiotics because narrower spectrum was not available and increase risk for antimicrobial resistance” – Ireland.
 There were 12 reports of death being caused as a consequence of medication shortages (1% of respondents).

 Reported events such as increased length of hospital stay (20% of respondents) and readmissions due to treatment failure (5%) put further strain on capacity and budgetary pressures: “Longer wake up times after OP, because of Remifentanyl shortage -> Impact on Duration of the stay in intensive care unit -> less beds to offer -> less surgery possible” – Switzerland and “Psychiatric patients stopped their therapy and it caused readmissions.” - Croatia.